PROMETA-at/sleek/README.md

 via the value to the `bind` property - so in our example, the first parameter to the callback will be called `name`.
 You can then use the parameter in your slot as it will be in scope when the slot is rendered.

-For each column of each row, `sleek::entity-table` will look for a slot called `column-<name>', where name is the name of the column to be rendered.
+For each column of each row, `sleek::entity-table` will look for a slot called `column-<name>`, where name is the name of the column to be rendered.
 If found, it will then call this callable slot, passing the extracted value of that column and the full row value as the first and second parameter respectively.